Pharmacologic: alkylating agents

 Monitor and report signs of CNS toxicity, including confusion, mania, tremor, hallucinations, or psychosis.

 Assess dizziness and drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician and nursing staff, and caution the patient and family/caregivers to guard against falls and trauma.

-Monitor signs of malignancy, including a change in bowel or bladder habits, nonhealing sores, unusual bleeding or discharge, a lump in the breast or other parts of the body, chronic indigestion or difficulty in swallowing, obvious changes in a wart or ...
+Monitor signs of malignancy, including a change in bowel or bladder habits, nonhealing sores, unusual bleeding or discharge, a lump in the breast or other parts of the body, chronic indigestion or difficulty in swallowing, ...